Welcome to today's edition of the Rush 24-7 podcast.

 Will they do that this time?

-And that didn't work out.
+And I said, we've already run John McCain, and that didn't work out.

 So apparently now, this has been interpreted by the drive-bys.

-I have placed Christie in the Republican establishment, which is a no-no.
+I have placed Christie in the Republican establishment, which is a no-no, that I do not like the Republican establishment.

-I mean, they're they're conservative on certain things, but but uh they they they live in the DC culture, and and it matters to them what is said in the mainstream media about them and about every and so they will tailor what they say and what they write and who they hang around with to be approved by people who are not really our friends at the end of the day.
+And so they will tailor what they say and what they write and who they hang around with to be approved by people who are not really our friends at the end of the day.

-So they have now spent F. Chuck here is um connecting his dots and is concluding that I have written Christie off by tagging him a member of the Republican establishment.
+So they have now spent F. Chuck here is connecting his dots and is concluding that I have written Christie off by tagging him a member of the Republican establishment.

 Bill Crystal of the Weekly Standard had a piece last night.

-I swear, uh I I read this.
+I swear, I read this.

 Crystal was chiding Perry, saying, look, it's not about you.